The ‘Jamestown’ Homeward Bound

 The ‘Jamestown’ Homeward Bound comes from Joanna Colcord's book Songs of American Sailormen, and refers to the sloop of war built in 1844 which three years later was sent to Ireland with supplies to help relieve the famine.

 Danny Spooner sang The ‘Jamestown’ Homeward Bound in 2014 on his CD Sailor's Consolation.
+He noted:

 Ye Mariners All sing The ‘Jamestown’ Homeward Bound

 Oh, but who can feel the wild delight

 Since we left old freedom's shore,

 𝄆 And we're homeward bound once more. 𝄇